Speech Therapy Terms Defined

 Executive Functioning – The term for the overall management of tasks, including planning, reasoning, monitoring, adjusting, problem solving, and evaluating.
 This is the highest level of cognitive functioning and often impaired in brain injury survivors.

 Expressive Aphasia – A type of aphasia characterized by effortful, non-fluent (fewer than 5 words per utterance), and agrammatic (omitting function words) speech with relatively good auditory comprehension.
 Syntax and grammar are often impaired for both verbal expression and auditory comprehension.
 Writing is frequently more impacted than reading, though both are likely to be decreased from previous abilities.
-Also known as Broca’s Aphasia.
+Read more about this type of aphasia, also known as Broca’s Aphasia.

 Fluent Aphasia – A type of aphasia in which words, or non-words/jargon, are produced largely without effort in longer bursts.
 Comprehension is often impaired.
 Wernicke’s aphasia is a type of fluent aphasia.
 See a video of a person with fluent aphasia to learn more about it.